 Another 415 Bangladeshi citizens have returned home from Saudi Arabia, where they were stranded due to the Covid-19-forced flight suspension.

-A flight of Saudia Airlines carrying the passengers landed at Hazrat Shahjalal International Airport (HSIA) at 6:30pm.
+A special flight of Biman Bangladesh Airlines from Riyadh landed in Hazrat Shahjalal International Airport (HSIA), Dhaka at around 3:25am on Friday.

 Tahera Khondoker, deputy general manager (public relations) of Biman Bangladesh Airlines, confirmed the matter to Dhaka Tribune.

 All the returnees held construction jobs in Saudi Arabia and were sent into home quarantine after thermal screening at the airport, said an airport health official.

 Meanwhile, another flight of Biman Bangladesh Airlines with 140 Bangladeshis left Dhaka for Dubai at 10:28am on Friday, Tahera added.